2.4.1 Darwin Core Terms & Guidelines

 Data from Adriatic and Ionian Sea mega-fauna monitoring employing ferry as platform of observation along the Ancona-Igoumenitsa-Patras lane, from December 2014 to December 2018.

 Keep in mind while filling in minimumDepthInMeters and maximumDepthInMeters that this should be the depth at which the sample was taken and not the water column depth at that location.
-When filling in any depth fields (minimumDepthInMeters, maximumDepthInMeters, minimumDistanceAboveSurfaceInMeters, and maximumDistanceAboveSurfaceInMeters), you should also consider which information is needed to fully understand the data.
-In most cases (e.g. scenario 1 and 4 in the figure below), providing minimumDepthInMeters and maximumDepthInMeters is sufficient for observations of organisms at particular depths.
+When filling in any depth fields (minimumDepthInMeters, maximumDepthInMeters, minimumDistanceAboveSurfaceInMeters, and maximumDistanceAboveSurfaceInMeters), you should also consider which information is needed to fully understand the data (Figure 2.2).
+In most cases (e.g. scenario 1 and 4), providing minimumDepthInMeters and maximumDepthInMeters is sufficient for observations of organisms at particular depths.
 However, in cases where an occurrence is above the sea surface, e.g. flying birds (scenario 2 and 5), you should populate minimumDistanceAboveSurfaceInMeters, maximumDistanceAboveSurfaceInMeters, and, where relevant, you should also include minimumElevationInMeters and maximumElevationInMeters.

 Example values for each depth, distance above surface, and elevation field for the scenarios in the figure above are provided in the table below: